mdbs99/greyhound/README.markdown

 ------------------------------------------
 * Greyhound is a tiny ORM-ish for FreePascal.
 * It will help you with a thin layer to read/write data in a DBMS, but don't trying to simulate a pure object model.
-* It use SQL as query language and don't try to manage complex objects or "entities".
-* It does not try to create a complex abstraction between objects and tables.
+* It use SQL as query language and does not try to create a complex abstraction between objects and tables.
-* It implements relationship between tables using "links".
+* It implements relationship between tables using "Links" property.
-* It implements constraints for tables.
+* It implements constraints for tables (default, check and unique).
 * It was inspired in ActiveRecord pattern but have dynamic columns, not "attributes".
 * It allows developers to have greater control of SQL rather than relying on the framework to generate it automatically.
 * It has easy transaction support.